 Pursuant to Section 4502 of the U.S. Troop Readiness, Veterans' Care, Katrina Recovery, and Iraq Accountability Appropriations Act of 2007, FEMA may forgive Stafford Act loans relating to Hurricane Katrina under certain circumstances.
-FEMA has, to date, forgiven the Stafford Act loans made to the City and the New Orleans Aviation Board, and \$36,790,000 of such loans made to the Sewerage and Water Board, with the remainder now due January 2016.
+FEMA has, to date, forgiven the Stafford Act loans made to the City and the New Orleans Aviation Board, and \$36,790,000 of such loans made to the Sewerage and Water Board, with the remainder now due January of 2016.
 FEMA has extended the maturity date of the Orleans Parish Communication District loans to January 17, 2016 and August 27, 2016, respectively.
-The repayment of Stafford Act loans that have not been forgiven is secured by all available revenues of the recipient entity after payment of debt outstanding at the time of the loan.